ienumerable/sharepoint-bookmarklets/README.markdown

 ## SharePoint 2010

-* SPNavigate.js - Open a command prompt to navigate to any list/library in the current web (with autocomplete).
+* SPNavigate.js - Open a command prompt to quickly navigate to any list/library in the current web (with autocomplete).
 * showWebPropertyBag.js - Show the property bag for the current spweb